Egyptian judge to rule on mass death sentence

 FOREIGN MINISTER IN UNITED STATES

-Egypt's relations with the United States - the source of $1.5 billion (892.43 million pounds) in annual aid, most of it to the Egyptian military - have been strained in the three years since the overthrow of veteran autocrat Hosni Mubarak.
+Egypt's relations with the United States - the source of $1.5 billion in annual aid, most of it to the Egyptian military - have been strained in the three years since the overthrow of veteran autocrat Hosni Mubarak.

 The United States froze some of its military aid to Egypt last October following Mursi's overthrow and the state's violent crackdown on his supporters.